12345sri/ETH-Assessment_1/README.md

 https://www.linkedin.com/in/sriporna-biswas-7062a4294/

 ## License
-This MyToken is licensed under the MIT License
+This Create A Token is licensed under the MIT License